onos-e2-sm

 To generate the C code with the O-RAN Software Community version of the asn1c tool, it must be installed on your system with sudo make install.
 This is because it takes skeleton file from /usr/local/share/asn1c regardless of where it is run from.

-The E2AP (E2 Application Protocol) is not a Service Model, and so is kept completely inside the onos-e2t.
+The E2AP (E2 Application Protocol) is not a Service Model, and so is kept completely inside the onos-e2t, see here.

 Here you can find a tutorial on how to create your own SM.